pogs0004/prac6/pogs0004_prac6.md

 Unit testing
 ------------
 This would be an important part of a test plan for such a system as it would lend the opportunity for safely testing the system directly (in place).
 By isolating areas of the power plant to test individually, most areas of the system could be tested with minimal risk.
-For example, knowing there is an adequate fail safe backup cooling system in place, the unit that controls the raising and lowering of the fuel rods could be effectively tested.
+For example, knowing there is an adequate fail safe backup cooling system in place, the unit that controls the raising and lowering of the control rods could be effectively tested.
-Constraints on the number of fuel rods raised, resultant alerts and preventative procedures could be tested with unit testing.
+Constraints on the number of control rods raised, resultant alerts and preventative procedures could be tested with unit testing.

 Interference Testing
 ----------------------